Process requirement 3

 Fulfils requirement

-There are instructions or equivalent documentation/templates describing how the company determines whether it causes, contributes to, or is linked to adverse impacts in its own operations and in the supply chain.
+The company has instructions or equivalent documentation/templates that describe how it determines whether it causes, contributes to or is linked to adverse impacts in its own operations and supply chains.

-There are instructions or equivalent documentation/templates describing how the company works to prevent, mitigate, and cease adverse impacts in its own operations and in the supply chain.
+The company has instructions or equivalent documentation/templates that describe how it works to prevent, mitigate and cease adverse impacts in its own operations and supply chains.

 Does not fulfil requirement

-There are no instructions or equivalent documentation/templates describing how the company determines whether it causes, contributes to, or is linked to adverse impacts in its own operations and/or in the supply chain.
+The company lacks instructions or equivalent documentation/templates that describe how it determines whether it causes, contributes to or is linked to adverse impacts in its own operations and supply chains.

-There are no instructions or equivalent documentation/templates describing how the company works to prevent, mitigate, and cease adverse impacts in its own operations and/or in the supply chain.
+The company lacks instructions or equivalent documentation/templates that describe how it works to prevent, mitigate and cease adverse impacts in its own operations and supply chains.

 Establishing action plans